Understanding Deleted Files and What They Mean

 There are times when deleted file recovery and/or carving are not possible.
 Disk encryption often prevents the recovery of deleted files.
 Mobile phones generally do not allow us to access free space or directly access metadata to attempt deleted file recovery.
 Many solid-state disk (SSD) drives implement a feature whereby storage locations that are marked for reuse are automatically zeroed out (overwritten with the number 0).

 The recovery of deleted files can often add important evidence to a case.
 It's important to realize, however, that we are often missing information and should be careful about reaching conclusions that are unwarranted.
 When a file is still live, we can tell where it was stored and who owned it (e.g. "Sept2017budget.xlsx" is owned by "Steven" and stored in the "Finances" folder on Steven's desktop).
 When we recover a deleted file, even completely, we may not have the metadata that shows which directory or folder the file was stored in.
 If we use carving to recover a file from unallocated (free) space, we will not be able to show the time stamps for the file, who owned it, or what folder it was stored in.
-This is particularly important in cases that involve contraband (e.g. pornography in a work setting, or child pornography in any setting).
+This is particularly important in cases that involve contraband (e.g. pornography in a work setting, in any setting).
 We should not assume that files carved from free space belong to the current user of the computer unless we have other evidence to support that.

 Even on a computer that has only had a single owner, it's possible that files carved from free space were put there by someone else.
 For instance, they could have been downloaded by an employee at the store that sold the computer.
 Last year, I ordered a box of thumb drives.
 When I plugged in one of the drives, I discovered that it contained professionally-taken photos from a dance studio.
 A forensic examiner may be able to provide evidence to support the contention that carved files belonged to a particular user.
 For example, the examiner might show that the files are consistent with Internet searches conducted by that user or that the operating system cached thumbnail images of the same pictures.